-Using bullets or full sentences as you prefer, please submit your reports in the following format:
+Using bullets or full sentences as you prefer, please submit your reports to answer the following questions:

-- What are the highlights of your ministry since the last Annual Convention?
+- What are the highlights of your ministry for 2023?

-- What are your plans for ministry in the next year?
+- What are your plans for ministry in 2024?

-Careful and considered answers to these format questions will move us all a long way to being more missional minded and more consistent in thinking through how our ministries meet or fail to meet the imperatives of the Gospel.
+Careful and considered answers to these questions will continue to help guide us in being more missional minded and more consistent in thinking through how our ministries meet or fail to meet the imperatives of the Gospel.

 Reports Deadline and Submission